Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Chinese New Year or Chun Jie

-An important rule of Chinese new year lanterns is to hang them in pairs (always even numbers), and on the south side of the house if possible.
+An important rule of Chinese New Year lanterns is to hang them in pairs (always even numbers) and on the south side of the house if possible.

 Read More About Traditions and Celebrations of Chinese New Year or Chun Jie